 No private land acquisition is involved in the proposed project.
 Major part of the project involves replacement of existing sewers and water supply lines and new sewers/ water supply lines will be laid in the right of way (ROW) of existing streets/ roads hence no additional land is acquired.
-However, land will be required for construction of overhead/ underground water tanks, and pumping station.
-As per the design of above-mentioned components in the Katchi Abadi, the required pieces of land are situated on state (Sindh Government) owned land.
-The required land in Essa Nagri & Welfare Colony is owned by Revenue Department (Sindh Government).
+However, land will be required for construction of overhead/ underground water tanks.
+As per the design of above-mentioned components in this Katchi Abadi, the required pieces of land are situated on state (Sindh Government) owned land.
+The required lands in Sobanagar/ Goharabad are owned by Sindh Katchi Abadis Authority (SKAA).